chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

    Execution time: 0,54 seconds
 ```

 The Gaussian blur's computational load can be significantly increased by parameters such as `radius`, which directly impacts the size of the convolution kernel and, consequently, the number of calculations required per pixel.
 In contrast, the Sobel filter uses a fixed-size kernel (typically 3x3), leading to a relatively consistent and lower computational load regardless of the image size.
-Therefore the overhead associated with managing parallel tasks can offset the gains from distributing this workload across multiple processors.
+As we don't have such variables to increase the problem size for the sobel filter, we are not seeing any difference when further splitting the work across an increasing amount of workers.
+Instead, we might even end up seeing increased execution durations.

 ## Problem 3 - Sorting

 ### Description

 To sort numbers sequentially, we decided to use quicksort.
 The selection of the pivot value is simplified and uses always the list element located at the index equalling half of the size of the whole list.
-Afterwards, we build three lists: on for the elements less than the pivot value, one for the elements equalling the pivot value and one for all greater values.
-For the result list, we call the method recursive and add the results in the order less-equal-greater to the result list.
+Afterwards, we build three lists: one for the elements less than the pivot value, one for the elements equalling the pivot value and one for all greater values.
+For the result list, we call the method recursively and add the results in the order less-equal-greater to the result list.

 The parallel version uses the same algorithm but creates a task for each recursive call except for the "equal" list.
 Like that, the branching has to reach a specific amount of recursive calls that all threads can be used efficiently.
 Depending on the size of the ordered list, this can be an issue.